nakker/ecfr-navigator/documentation/grok-setup.md

 # Grok API Setup Guide

 ## Overview
-The eCFR Analyzer uses Grok AI for analyzing regulatory sections.
+The eCFR Navigator uses Grok AI for analyzing regulatory sections.
 This guide explains how to set up and configure the Grok API.

 ## Getting Started